 1. Selling, Not Telling a Story

-When diving into video marketing, many businesses focus too much on selling.
-No one wants to watch a video if they feel like it’s just trying to sell them something.
-Instead, businesses should focus on telling a story with their video marketing.
-Your video marketing should be engaging, show off what makes your brand unique, and it should tell a story that helps you connect with your audience. – Chris Christoff, MonsterInsights
+When companies start with video marketing, they often put too much emphasis on selling.
+People are unlikely to watch a video that feels like a sales pitch.
+Instead, businesses should aim to tell a story through their video marketing.
+Your videos should be engaging, highlight what makes your brand special, and narrate a story that helps you connect with your audience. – Chris Christoff, MonsterInsights

 2. Not Optimizing Your Videos